The Medieval City

 Sport/exercise enthusiasts choose this location for various athletic activities in the nature.
 In the area you can find kite-surfing facilities, as well as guided hiking and mountain biking tours.

-Climb the hill to the small church to enjoy the amazing panorama view of the tropical sand beach below your feet.
-Cool off at the beach bar or try yourself at the various water sports!
+Climb the hill to the small church to enjoy the amazing panorama views of the tropical sand beach below your feet.
+Then head to Tsambika Beach to cool off at the beach bar or try yourself at the various water sports!

 This unique Monastery is devoted to Virgin Mary.
 It was built in the 15th century by the Knights of Saint John and still carries its original medieval flair.
 The view from the Cross is breathtaking!